Azure/azure-umqtt-c/c/devdoc/requirement_docs/mqttclient_requirements.md

 ##Overview

-Mqtt_Client is the library that encapsulates the mqtt protocol
+Mqtt_Client is the library that encapsulates the [MQTT Protocol](http://mqtt.org/documentation)

 ##Exposed API